IFYates/IFY.Archimedes/README.md

       text: (string, optional) Text for the link
       reverse: (boolean, default: false) Whether the link is reversed (target to source)
 ```

+You can see this represented as [an architecture schema](docs/Archimedes.md).

 # Example
 Here is an example of a definition file in YAML format: